-Over 85% of performing artists experience some type of performance related musculoskeletal complaint (PRMC).
+Over 85 percent of performing artists experience some type of performance related musculoskeletal complaint (PRMC).
 Long hours of practice, discipline and concentration, combined with a highly competitive environment, travel and performance anxiety can all contribute to this issue.
 Almost all artistic hands will experience one episode of of PMRC serious enough to limit participation in their chosen field.

 While "suffering for ones art" may be part of the artistic culture, hand or arm pain is not normal and should not be ignored.
 The intense hand and arm activities of artistic pursuits can place extraordinary demands on arm and hand tendons, joints and muscles.